-- Where an employee is pregnant (i) and, in the opinion of a registered medical practitioner, illness or risks arising out of the pregnancy or hazards connected with the work assigned to the employee make it inadvisable for the employee to continue at the employee's present work, the employee will, if there is an appropriate job available, be temporarily transferred to a safe job on the conditions attaching to that job for such period as is certified necessary by a registered medical practitioner. - (ii) An employee temporarily transferred to a safe job under sub clause (i) is entitled to be paid not less than the employee's substantive salary immediately prior to the temporary transfer. - (iii) If temporary transfer to a safe job is not practicable, the employee may elect, or the Employer may require the employee, to be absent on leave for such period as is certified necessary by a registered medical practitioner. - (k) An employee, other than an education support class employee, who is pregnant may access paid leave to a maximum of thirty eight hours (five days for a full time employee), deducted from the employee's personal leave entitlement, to attend routine medical appointments associated with that pregnancy, provided that the employee:

-- provides a medical certificate certifying the employee pregnant; and - (ii) provides a medical certificate for each appointment. - An education support class employee who is pregnant may access paid leave to a maximum of thirty five hours to attend routine medical appointments associated with that pregnancy, provided that the employee: - provides a medical certificate certifying the employee is pregnant; - (ii) provides a medical certificate for each appointment; and - (iii) schedules appointments at times that minimise disruption to the school and/ or the requirement to engage replacement staff for the period of absence. - (m) An education support class employee whose spouse is pregnant may access paid leave to a maximum of 7.6 hours for the period of the pregnancy to enable the employee's attendance at routine medical appointments associated with the pregnancy, provided that: - the employee provides a medical certificate certifying the employee's spouse is pregnant; - the employee provides a medical certificate for each appointment; and - (iii) appointments are scheduled at times that minimise disruption to the school and/ or the requirement to engage replacement staff for the period of the absence. - (n) Notwithstanding sub clause (a), where the pregnancy of an employee terminates or results in a stillborn birth after more than 12 weeks, the employee will be entitled to an absence of six months following the termination, inclusive of any period of maternity leave, or such longer period as may be medically certified.
+- (i) (i) An employee with a child under school age may request to return to duty following a parental absence on a part-time basis to assist the employee in reconciling work and parental responsibilities. - (ii) The Employer will consider the request under sub clause (i) having regard to the employee's circumstances and the operational needs of the school.
+Provided the request is genuinely based on the employee's parental responsibilities, the Employer may only refuse the request on reasonable grounds. - (iii) Where an employee returns to duty on a part-time basis under sub clause (i) that employee will revert to the time fraction the employee was working immediately prior to the commencement of the employee's first period of parental absence when the youngest of the employee's children reaches school age. - (j) (i) Where an employee is pregnant and, in the opinion of a registered medical practitioner, illness or risks arising out of the pregnancy or hazards connected with the work assigned to the employee make it inadvisable for the employee to continue at the employee's present work, the employee will, if there is an appropriate job available, be temporarily transferred to a safe job on the conditions attaching to that job for such period as is certified necessary by a registered medical practitioner. - (ii) An employee temporarily transferred to a safe job under sub clause (i) is entitled to be paid not less than the employee's substantive salary immediately prior to the temporary transfer. - (iii) If temporary transfer to a safe job is not practicable, the employee may elect, or the Employer may require the employee, to be absent on leave for such period as is certified necessary by a registered medical practitioner. - (k) An employee, other than an education support class employee, who is pregnant may access paid leave to a maximum of thirty eight hours (five days for a full time employee), deducted from the employee's personal leave entitlement, to attend routine medical appointments associated with that pregnancy, provided that the employee: - (i) provides a medical certificate certifying the employee pregnant; and - (ii) provides a medical certificate for each appointment. - (I) An education support class employee who is pregnant may access paid leave to a maximum of thirty five hours to attend routine medical appointments associated with that pregnancy, provided that the employee: - (i) provides a medical certificate certifying the employee is pregnant; - (ii) provides a medical certificate for each appointment; and - (iii) schedules appointments at times that minimise disruption to the school and/or the requirement to engage replacement staff for the period of absence. - (m) An education support class employee whose spouse is pregnant may access paid leave to a maximum of 7.6 hours for the period of the pregnancy to enable the employee's attendance at routine medical appointments associated with the pregnancy, provided that: - (i) the employee provides a medical certificate certifying the employee's spouse is pregnant; - (ii) the employee provides a medical certificate for each appointment; and - (iii) appointments are scheduled at times that minimise disruption to the school and/or the requirement to engage replacement staff for the period of the absence. - (n) Notwithstanding sub clause (a), where the pregnancy of an employee terminates or results in a stillborn birth after more than 12 weeks, the employee will be entitled to an absence of six months following the termination, inclusive of any period of maternity leave, or such longer period as may be medically certified.